laurencefass/Example-React-Leaftlet-In-Nextjs-13-App-Router-/leaflet-rotate.README.md

 # Instructions for swapping out leaflet for leaflet-rotate-map

-This project is using a fork of leaflet which complete replaces the master.
-To make this work leaflet-rotate-map is being used as a direct replacement for leaflet master.
+leaflet-rotate-map is being used replace some of the code in leaflet master which still doesnt support map rotation.
 There is no guarantee of future version parity.

 ## Steps to replace